Microservices are useful not as an architectural status symbol, but as a way to align domain boundaries, team structure, and responsibility.

 Building Microservices

-A foundational practical source on service boundaries, integration and architecture evolution.
+A foundational practical source on service boundaries, contracts, and architecture evolution.

 The Microservices and Integration section helps you design distributed systems as a coherent set of services rather than an accidental dependency graph.
 In practice, microservice success is defined not by service count, but by boundary quality, contract discipline and integration decisions.

-This chapter connects System Design with production consequences: choosing interaction models, managing API lifecycle and reducing cascading-failure risk in evolving platforms.
+This chapter connects System Design with production consequences: choosing interaction models, managing the API lifecycle, and reducing cascading-failure risk in evolving platforms.

 Why this section matters